2018 Club Races

 Winter Duathlon Series

-Following on from last seasons successful series of Winter Off Road Duathlons sponsored by Signal Signs, we are delighted that winter 16/17 sees the continuation of the series.
-See Results section for more details.
-All events are now complete, keep an eye out for our summer duathlon events
+Following on from last seasons successful series of Winter Off Road Duathlons sponsored by Signal Signs, we are delighted to announce that this winter sees the continuation of the series.
+See Results section for precious years results.

 October Round Up